Laura Benkarth

-Laura Anna Benkarth (born 14 October 1992) is a German footballer who plays for Bayern Munich and the German national team.
+Laura Anna Benkarth (born 14 October 1992) is a German footballer who plays for SC Freiburg and the German national team.

-Professional career
+Club career

 Benkarth began her career at SV Biengen and FC Wolfenweiler-Schallstadt.
 In 2008, she arrived in the youth department of the SC Freiburg where she played for the B-Jugend.
 In 2009, she moved to the senior squad as a second goalkeeper and made his debut on 20 September 2009 (1st Round) in the 0:1 defeat at home to the FF USV Jena.
 In her first season, she was used only three times at senior level.
 In her second season, Benkarth played 13 games and her participation increased in the third season with 22 appearances.
 In 2014, with the departure of Caroline Abbé to FC Bayern Munich, she was nominated the new team captain.

+She signed with Lyon in 2023.